 How to calculate last year value in DAX for Power BI?

-First option is to use directly the source column
+The first option calculate last year total is to use directly the source column in DAX

 The first option is to use directly the value from an existing column from the source table.
-This existing column is imported in a Tabular Model or in Power BI.
+The developer or business user imports the existing column in a Tabular Model or Power BI.

 Sales Last Year := CALCULATE(SUM('ShopSales'[SalesAmount]), PREVIOUSYEAR('Time'[DateKey]))

-The second option is to use a previously created measure and use it as a source, like in the second formula example.
+The second option is to use another DAX measure and use it as a source, like in the below DAX formula example:

 Sales Last Year := CALCULATE([Sales], PREVIOUSYEAR('Time'[DateKey]))

-To go further, the term DAX stands for Data Analysis Expression and it’s a Microsoft language used mainly in PowerPivot, Power BI reports and dashboards and also in Tabular Models.
+To go further, the term DAX stands for Data Analysis Expression and it’s a Microsoft language.
+For example, PowerPivot, Power BI reports and dashboards and also Tabular models use the DAX language.

-Check out the detailed documentation of the two functions used in this article on Power BI website:
+Check out the detailed documentation of the two functions from this article on the official Power BI website:

-This article about the calculation of the last year value in DAX for Power BI, but it also applies to the creation of time measures in an Analysis Services tabular model.
+This article is about the calculation of last year value in DAX for Power BI, but it also applies to the creation of time measures in an Analysis Services tabular model.

-Check this frequently asked questions about DAX measures
+Check this frequently asked questions about DAX and Power BI

 Per default, the last year sales are not calculated automatically by the software.
-However DAX for Power BI allows to create a measure using time functions to calculate previous year sales.
+However, DAX for Power BI allows creating a measure using time functions to calculate the previous year sales.

 In Power BI there are many options to calculate new measures, including the ones with time functions.
-Use the base column mapped from a table or another measures.
+Use the base column mapped from a table or other measures.

 DAX stands for Data Analysis Expressions and it’s used to create measures and calculations for Power BI and Power BI.
-MDX is used by Analysis Services cubes.
+For example, Analysis Services cubes contain MDX code.

-The DAX abbreviation stands for Data Analysis Expressions and it’s a Microsoft language used to manipulate data.
+The DAX abbreviation stands for Data Analysis Expressions and it’s a Microsoft language that allows users to manipulate data.